hoangduytran/blender-manual/manual/advanced/blender_directory_layout.rst

 Environment Variables
 ---------------------

+``BLENDER_USER`` :ref:`environment variables <command-line-args-environment-variables>`
-``BLENDER_USER`` :ref:`command-line-args-environment-variables` can be used to store some or all configuration files in other directories.
+can be used to store some or all configuration files in other directories.

 This may be used for example when using a different configuration for a specific project, without affecting the regular user configuration.